 We believe that the expectations represented by our forward-looking statements are reasonable, yet there can be no assurance that such expectations will prove to be correct.
 The purpose of the forward-looking statements is to provide the reader with a description of management's expectations regarding our anticipated financial performance and may not be appropriate for other purposes.
 Furthermore, unless otherwise stated, the forward-looking statements contained in this report are made as of the date of this report, and we do not undertake any obligation to update publicly or to revise any of the included forward-looking statements, whether as a result of new information, future events or otherwise unless required by applicable legislation or regulation.
-The forward-looking statements contained in this report are expressly qualified by this cautionary statement.
+The forward-looking statements contained in this report are made as the date of this report.